About

 Who we are

-We were founded on a conviction: AI is the most powerful force humanity has ever created, and the question of how to govern it is the most important question of our time.
+We were founded on a conviction: AI is becoming labor, and the question of how to govern that labor is the most important question of our time.
 It is also a question that no single discipline can answer alone.

 So we built a lab that doesn't pretend otherwise.
-We design controlled multi-agent experiments, derive the formal structure behind what we observe, and turn the findings into design rules people can actually use.
-AI, machine learning, economics, psychology, public policy, and applied mathematics — not as parallel tracks, but as one effort.
+We design controlled multi-agent experiments, derive the formal structure behind what we observe, account for who benefits and who bears risk, and turn the findings into design rules people can actually use.
+AI, machine learning, labor economics, organizational behavior, mechanism design, behavioral psychology, and public policy — not as parallel tracks, but as one effort.

 We publish openly because governance must be a conversation, not a decree.